linera-io/linera-protocol/roadmap/src/milestones/elasticity.md

 ## Requirements

-* Workers load existing accounts from remote storage the first time, then keep updating storage.
+* Workers load existing chains from remote storage the first time, then keep updating storage.
   *Optionally*, local storage is also supported for tests and benchmarks.

 * Workers are crash-resistant: